COUPLES

 WHY COUPLES THERAPY?

-Pastimes are include watching baseball, PTA meetings, going to grandma’s house, family brunch, etc. In terms of a social process, these are stereotyped interactions where each person fills in the blank with their multiple-choice answer.
-Eric Berne described a pastime with the title General Motors (GM).
+Pastimes include watching baseball, PTA meetings, going to grandma’s house, family brunch, Alcoholics Anonymous (AA) groups, etc. In terms of a social process, these are stereotyped interactions where each person fills in the blank with their multiple-choice answer.
+Eric Berne, MD described one such pastime with the title “General Motors” (GM).
 Each person goes around saying “I like [insert Chevy, Ford, Dodge]” and then another person says, “I like [insert Chevy, Ford, Dodge.”
 This would be an example of a pastime.

 Intimacy is the sixth time-structuring process.
 As opposed to games, intimacy is candid, game-free exchanges of affective expression.
 Sharing how you feel internally without manipulating the other person.
 With intimacy, there is sincere self-expression in order to appropriately connect with the other person.
 Couples therapy is an opportunity to figure out how to get each others needs met without the compulsion to play games.